 The Price Perception Problem

+The most common objection we hear from businesses considering a switch to bagasse tableware is cost.
 When you compare only the unit price of a bagasse plate versus a plastic plate, there is sometimes a small premium.
 But when you factor in the full picture — regulatory risk, brand value, waste disposal costs and consumer preference — the economics shift dramatically.

 Direct Cost Comparison